 Air is the fluid through which airplanes move.
-When an airplane flies through the air, it runs into air molecules which cause the airplane to slow down.
+When an airplane flies through the air, it runs into air molecules that cause it to slow down.
 Energy from the moving plane is transferred to the air molecules.
 In other words, some of the kinetic energy (energy it possesses because of its motion) from the airplane is given to the air molecules, slowing down the airplane and speeding up the surrounding air.
 The amount of energy lost by the airplane is exactly the amount of energy transferred to the air.
-This is an example of the First Law of Thermodynamics that states energy can neither be created nor destroyed.
-Engineers often refer to the First Law of Thermodynamics as the Conservation of Energy principle, which means that energy is always conserved.
-Energy has to go somewhere and in the case of drag, the energy in the movement of an object is transferred into moving the gas in the path of the object (in the case of an airplane, moving the air around it).
+This is an example of the first law of thermodynamics that states energy can neither be created nor destroyed.
+Engineers often refer to the first law of thermodynamics as the conservation of energy principle, which means that energy is always conserved.
+Energy must go somewhere and in the case of drag, the energy in the movement of an object is transferred into moving the gas in the path of the object (in the case of an airplane, moving the air around it).
 This transfer of energy results in three types of drag: friction drag, form drag and induced drag.

 Friction drag comes from air moving across the surface of the airplane.
 On a very small scale, the surface of an airplane is rough, like sandpaper.
-If you run your hand over sandpaper, the sandpaper catches your skin and slows down, or stops, the movement of your hand.
+If you run your hand over sandpaper, the sandpaper catches your skin and slows down or stops your hand movement.
 The same thing happens with an airplane.
 The "skin" of the airplane catches the air particles next to it and tries to pull the air particles along.
 This slows the airplane down as air particles speed up.

 Form drag is caused by the airplane pushing air molecules to the side so the airplane can pass by them.
-A streamlined shape (like an airplane wing) will have very little form drag.
-A non-streamlined shape, like a parachute, will have a lot of form drag.
+A streamlined shape (like an airplane wing) has very little form drag (by design!).
+A non-streamlined shape, like a parachute, has a lot of form drag (by design!).

-Engineers' challenge is to find creative ways to reduce drag so that airplanes can go faster and fly more efficiently.
-The less drag an airplane experiences, the less fuel it will need to fly at the same speed.
+THe challengen for engineers is to find creative ways to reduce drag so that airplanes can go faster and fly more efficiently.
+The less drag an airplane experiences, the less fuel it needs to fly at the same speed.
 Friction drag increases as the surface area of the wing increases and as the roughness of the wing increases.
 Form drag increases as the cross-sectional area of the plane increases, and the shape becomes less streamlined.
 Engineers reduce form and friction drag by making the body of the plane more streamlined, the wings more narrow, or by using new materials and manufacturing processes to make the skin of the plane smoother.
 Engineers reduce induced drag by making the ends of the wings oval shaped or by adding wing tips that stick up from the end of the wing.
-Through the efforts of engineers, airplanes are continually changing shape to improve their efficiency and performance.
+Through the efforts of engineers, airplanes are continually changing shape to improve their efficiency and performance (be more aerodynamic).

-cross-sectional area: The projected area of a 3-dimensional object onto a 2-dimensional plane.
+cross-sectional area: The projected area of a three-dimensional object onto a two-dimensional plane.

 drag: The phenomenon of resistance to motion through a fluid.